plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 You need to make it crystal clear and easy to understand immediately what you do, what you stand for and how you compare to whoever is the biggest name in your market (such as Google Analytics is in our market).

 People are familiar with the big name you are up against, so instead of pretending it doesn't exist, help your visitors understand the difference.
-People on the web are impatient, so if you don't do that, chances are you lose that visitor.
+People are impatient, so if you don't do that, chances are you lose that visitor.

 What we now have on the top of our home page is very clear and easy to understand within seconds:

-"Simple and privacy-friendly alternative to Google Analytics.
+> "Simple and privacy-friendly alternative to Google Analytics.
 Plausible is a lightweight and open-source website analytics tool.
 No cookies and fully compliant with GDPR, CCPA and PECR.
 Made and hosted in the EU 🇪🇺"

 And we keep repeating this and similar messages throughout our communication.
 It never gets boring.

-If you want a more detailed look into our (re)positioning, see [how one blog post changed the traction for my startup](https://plausible.io/blog/blog-post-changed-my-startup).
+If you want a more detailed look into our (re)positioning, see [how one blog post changed the traction for our startup](https://plausible.io/blog/blog-post-changed-my-startup).

 ## It's OK if your marketing strategy is boring and lacks growth hacks